rm-dr/copper/README.md

 - Ifnone general type

 - Load and check db metadata
-- sanely handle duplicate album art
+- elegantly handle duplicate album art

 - async binary readers
   - args to node one by one